Team STARS

 President

-Founding Board Member and President of the organization, Diane Swan earned her Bachelor of Science degree in Early Childhood Education followed by a Master of Science from Southern Connecticut State University.
+Founding Board of Director and President of the organization, Diane Swan earned her Bachelor of Science degree in Early Childhood Education followed by a Master of Science from Southern Connecticut State University.
 Her career as an educator began in Kissimmee, Florida Public Schools.
 Currently she is employed by East Lyme Public Schools, 1996 - present, as an early childhood educator.

 In addition to her teaching responsibilities at Niantic Center School, Diane serves as the building's science coordinator.
 Her collaboration with the East Lyme town engineer secured a grant for an Outdoor Stormwater Classroom.
 Since its inception, over 1000 third grade students from East Lyme and Salem have learned about storm water runoff and its impact on the environment.